 Casana has been devoted to the study and development of effortless, noninvasive, in-home monitoring since our very conception.
 The feasibility of Casana’s first product, The Heart Seat, has been tested in a number of studies, one of which is a study comparing the single-lead ECG measured by the seat to a clinical-grade 12-lead ECG.
 Nontraditional Electrocardiogram and Algorithms for Inconspicuous In-Home Monitoring: Comparative Study was published in a peer-reviewed journal and was authored by our Chief Scientific Officer, Nicholas J Conn PhD, our Head of R&D David A Borkholder PhD, and Karl Q Schwarz MD (affiliated with University of Rochester Medical Center).

-Background: Similar to many wearables and connected in-home medical devices, The Heart Seat too will be utilized in an uncontrolled environment and measuring physiological signals at suboptimal locations on the body.
-The result is a reduced signal-to-noise ratio with highly variable signal quality that changes from moment to monet.
-The importance of sophisticated signal quality classification algorithms and robust feature delineation algorithms are required to achieve high accuracy on these poor quality physiological signals.
+Background: Similar to many wearables and connected in-home medical devices, The Heart Seat too will be utilized in an uncontrolled environment and measure physiological signals at suboptimal locations on the body.
+The result is a reduced signal-to-noise ratio with highly variable signal quality that changes from moment to moment.
+The importance of sophisticated signal quality classification algorithms and robust feature delineation algorithms are required to achieve high accuracy on these poor-quality physiological signals.

 The results of the study were overall positive.
 Within the subjects tested, clinical grade accuracy was achieved in comparison to standard ECG measurements when utilizing our custom signal quality classification and beat detection algorithms.
 Furthermore, this early validation data gave Nick et al confidence that wearable and connected devices have the potential to enable clinical-grade monitoring, providing new insights through daily, inconspicuous in-home monitoring.